LilaShiba/resume2025/README.md

 ### Greetings

-I am **Lila Josey James**, a technologist with a passion for innovation and collaboration.
-My journey has taken me across the globe, working with diverse clients and teams.
+I am **Lila Josey James**, a technologist with a passion for people and technology.
+My journey has taken me across the globe, working with diverse clients and teams on a wide array of technical problems.
+For example:

-- 🌍 **Consulting Expertise:** Advised MasterCard in São Paulo, Buenos Aires, and Toronto.
+- 🌍 **Consulting Expertise:** Advised MasterCard in São Paulo, Buenos Aires, and Toronto on security and APIs.
-- 🤖 **Cutting-edge Solutions:** Built state-of-the-art NLP/LLM systems with Georgia Tech in the U.S.
+- 🤖 **State-of-the-art Solutions:** Built state-of-the-art NLP/LLM systems with Georgia Tech in the U.S.
-- 🇪🇺 **Global Collaboration:** Partnered with EU engineers to create bespoke software for the fin-tech sector.
+- 🇪🇺 **Global Collaboration:** Partnered with engineers on 6/7 continents to create bespoke software for data pipelines in the fin-tech sector.

 Whether guiding first-graders or C-level executives, I’ve discovered a universal truth:
 > **The success of any endeavor relies more on how a team functions together than on the sum of individual skills.**

----

----

-## **Tools & Frameworks**

-**AI:** Python, R, PyTorch, TensorFlow, LangChain, LLMs, NLP, CNN
-**Development & Databases:** JavaScript, Java, Flask, Node, Docker, MongoDB, NoSQL, SQL
-**Other Skills:** Data Migrations, APIs, Data Pipelines, Client Success, Technical Training

 ---

 ## **Education**